ayuusweetfish/Nectar-Nexus/misc/solutions/README.md

   <summary>Hint</summary>
   The purple-glowing (diagonal) pollen pair must be visited by a single bee — the initial one.

-  The rebounding obstacle turns useful afterwards.
+  Afterwards, bees spawn from the weeds, and the target directions of each of them become apparent.
+The rebounding obstacle turns out useful.

-  **000 2 4 1 3 000**
+  **000 2 3 1 4 000**
 </details>